PrimeLens/myFindWhere/README.md

 myFindWhere
 ===========

-node, require this multiple times if need be
+node

-lightweight, checks only one property
+lightweight, checks only one property, require this multiple times if need be

 var myFindWhere = require('./myFindWhere');